nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

 Standard interface protocols like NFC and USB are supported on a range of the devices in the series and with supporting software.

 .. note::
-   |NCS| currently has limited support for Thread.
+   |NCS| currently has no support for ANT.
-   It does not support ANT or Zigbee.

 The following sections give pointers on where to start when working with these protocols.